Discovery Programs at the Zoo

 $70 for groups of 41 - 50 students

 Multiple programs may be scheduled for the same day, but we are unable to offer simultaneous programming.
-Unless otherwise noted, all Discovery Programs will take place in the Education Center and will last 30-45 minutes, depending on group size.
+Most Discovery Programs take place in the Education Center and last 30-45 minutes, depending on group size.

 Like a frozen desert, the tundra challenges the survival of the animals that live there.
 Students will find out about the wild and woolly world of polar bears, reindeer, arctic fox and musk ox and make connections about how these tundra animals are able to survive in their chilly home.
 Hands-on items include a muskox pelt, a polar bear skull model and a reindeer antler.

 There are forests all over the world, filled with wondrous wildlife.
-Students will discover how forest animals in Washington compare to those in Southeast Asia and look closely at real tiger fur, an elephant tooth and models of a tiger and a tapir skull.
+Students will discover how forest animals in Washington compare to those in Southeast Asia and look closely at real tiger fur, crested porcupine quills, an elephant tooth and models of a tiger and a gibbon skull.
 Older students will also be asked to think about their impact on global forests.

 We'll transform one of your students into a marine mammal as we discuss how these blubbery animals make their lives in the ocean and along the shore.
-Biofacts include a walrus tusk, sea otter fur and more.
+Biofacts include a walrus tusk, sea otter fur, gray whale baleen, sea lion skull and more.
 Younger students will do the "Seal Shimmy."

 Ocean Invertebrates (PreK-2nd grade)*

 Some are squishy, some are pokey, but these spineless wonders are all well suited for survival.
-Students will discover these animals through colorful costumes and a instructor-led visit to the Marine Discovery Center's touch tank.
-This program is limited to 15 students but multiple programs may be booked.
-(Mondays, Tuesdays and Wednesdays only - mid-April through August)
+Students will discover these animals through colorful costumes in the Education Center and a instructor-led visit to the Marine Discovery Center's touch tank.
+This program is limited to 15 students but multiple programs may be booked. *(Mondays, Tuesdays and Wednesdays only - mid-April through August)

 These great white bears are the largest predator on land, but they also need sea ice to survive.
 Students will find out how these special bears survive in their chilly Arctic home.
-Younger students will learn a polar bear song while older students will find out what they can do to help protect polar bear habitat.
+Younger students will do the "Polar Bear Pounce" while older students will find out what they can do to help protect polar bear habitat.

 Puget Sound (3rd-5th grade)*